Applications developers make computers perform specific tasks, based on their client's specifications

 Look for job vacancies at:

-Increasingly, applicants are being asked to submit a demo, particularly for entry into the games industry.
+You may be asked to submit a demo, particularly for entry into the games industry.

 Many organisations advertise their vacancies on their own websites and welcome speculative applications.

 Other professional qualifications are available through BCS (The Chartered Institute for IT).
+The institute also provides information and guidance about career planning and developing expertise.

 In large organisations, you may be promoted to a senior applications developer and be given supervisory responsibilities.
 With more business experience, you may move into systems analysis, or be promoted to an applications manager position.

-It is possible to move into project management, replacing your detailed perspective with an overview, and take on responsibility for supervising teams of programmers and for the overall design and specification of a project.
+It's possible to move into project management, replacing your detailed perspective with an overview, and take on responsibility for supervising teams of programmers and for the overall design and specification of a project.